<< Archive Menu | Main Menu | Search | Contact

 Recently I had been reading The Cloud of Unknowing, which was written by an unknown spiritual master (probably an English monk) in the late 14th Century.
 The "Cloud of Unknowing" refers to the author's experience of what stood between himself and knowledge of the God he sought.
 I view his "Cloud of Unknowing" as the cloud between myself and understanding the mystery of self or anything that exists whatsoever.
 So the "Cloud of Unknowing" hovers over the meta-undecidable, the "Undecidable of undecidables", the mystery of our own being here!

 A similar cloud hovers over a Universal Turing Machine.

 On the one hand a UTM can assist us in deciding the decidable.
 It is the marvelous machine enabling my coded form-generators to draw visual forms with my drawing machines.
-If I do it right it helps me unveil new frontiers of form - delightful surprises and marvelous adventures.
+If I do it right it helps me unveil new frontiers of form - delightful surprises and marvelous visual adventures.
 So, given well-formed procedures (code) and suitable hardware, it can help us monitor corporate inventories, fly an airplane, and locate my position on the earth.

-But, alas, it cannot cope with a single undecidable.
+But, alas, it cannot help us with the undecidable.
 So the "Cloud of Unknowing" hovers over a "UTM" just as surely as it hovers over all of us!

 Roman Verostko.
 Minneapolis, February 1998 / revised 2012, 2016